Democrats release plan to boost party's California US House seats in fight for Congress

 The 1st Congressional District is currently anchored in the state's conservative far northeast corner and is represented by Republican Rep. Doug LaMalfa, a Trump supporter.
 The district has a nearly 18-point GOP registration edge.

-Under the proposal Democrats would end up with a 10-point registration advantage in the district after drastic reshaping to include parts of heavily Democratic Sonoma County near the Pacific Coast.
+Under the proposal, Democrats would end up with a 10-point registration advantage there after drastic reshaping to include parts of heavily Democratic Sonoma County near the Pacific Coast.

 In a post on the social platform X, LaMalfa called the proposal “absolutely ridiculous.”

-In the battleground 41st District east of Los Angeles, represented by long-serving Republican Rep. Ken Calvert, Democratic and Republican registration is currently split about evenly.
+In the battleground 41st District east of Los Angeles, home to long-serving Republican Rep. Ken Calvert, Democratic and Republican registration is currently split about evenly.

 Other Republicans whose districts would see major changes intended to favor Democrats include Reps.
 Kevin Kiley in Northern California, David Valadao in the Central Valley farm belt and Darrell Issa in San Diego County.
 Also, embattled Democratic incumbents would see their districts padded with additional left-leaning voters.